chriscauley/super-metroid/client/src/views/Tracker/_help.md

 ### Keyboard shortcuts

-* `cx↵`: clear all items in area c (crater).
+* `cx`: clear all items in area c (crater).
 If all items are already cleared, reset all items in crater. (see area hotkeys for full list of area letters)
+* `g1`: Click the g1 warp (green brinstar elevator)
-* `s1c5↵`: connect warps c5 (left of morph) and s1 (green brinstar elevator).
+* `g1c5`: connect warps c5 (left of morph) and g1 (green brinstar elevator).
 If already connected it will disconnect the two.
 If either warp is connected to a different warp, command is ignored.
 * `ctrl+z`: undo
 * `ctrl+shift+z`: redo